mvrckwong/DE-Assessment/README.md

 - Improve the observability and monitoring.
 (Airflow, Mage)
 - Improve the performance.
 Consider other python libraries.

 ## Getting Started / Implementation

 ### Prerequisite

 Before running the python streamlit application, you should have the following installed in your local machine.

-1. Install the Python 3.9 or higher version, until 3.11.
+1. Install the Python 3.11.
 Also, install the latest version of the docker.
-We will be using docker-compose to run the airflow application (future) and the streamlit application.
+We will be using docker-compose to run the postgresql database.
 2. Install the poetry library.
 The library will handle all your python dependencies and virtual environment in your local machine.
     ``` bash
     pip install poetry